PreternaturalAI/preternatural-github-actions/README.md

 - Run Preternatural `build` command
 - Specify Xcode version for your build
-- Configure build settings such as derived data path, architectures and configuration
+- Configure build settings such as derived data path and configuration
 - Version-specific caching of derived data

 ## Usage